netcrop/lwrap/README.md

   One 255 elements array been created as a "filter" for each
 input byte.
 Each element is a struct pointer, which in turn
-pointing to 20 unique functions based on that input byte.
+contains functions that handle each input byte.
 By doing this we avoid as many as possible if-else cluster.
 And keep the functions in minimal size.